davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.rag/index.md

 #### Vector/Matrix Functions

-I would start by implementing a small library of simple vector and matrix functions that will be used through out Banker's algorithm.
-You can assume that a vector is just an int array, and a matrix is 2D array of ints in our implementation.
-Here are some good ones for you to implement.
+I would start by writing a small library of simple vector/matrix functions that will be used through out Banker's algorithm.
+For instance, I implemented functions to:

-- Clone (deep copy) vectors/matrices
+- clone (deep copy) vectors/matrices
-- Compare two vectors: Is one "less than" the another?
-Are two vectors equal?
+- compare two vectors
-- Add and subtract two vectors and matrices
+- add, subtract two vectors/matrices
-- Print the contents of vectors and matrices
+- print the contents of vectors/matrices

-#### Part I: File Handling
+#### File Handling

 To open a file for reading, look into [fopen()](https://www.cplusplus.com/reference/cstdio/fopen/).
-If the given state file exists, then `fopen()` should return a non-NULL value.
+If the given state file exists, then `fopen()` should return a non NULL value.
 Notice the format of the state file.
 Every "token" is already separated by whitespace (either tab or newline).
 That's super convenient, because it allows you to simply use successive `fscanf()` calls to grab every token in the file.

 For instance, here's how I've handled the first two lines of the state file: